-Outdoor Mural Project
+Outdoor Exhibition / Mural Project

 For nearly 50 years, Social and Public Art Resource Center (SPARC) has been at the forefront of advocating for immigrant rights, championing freedom of artistic expression, supporting LGBTQ individuals, women, indigenous people, and other underrepresented and historically marginalized communities.
 Through our public art and murals we remain steadfast in our mission to foster a future that dignifies and uplifts those who have been denigrated or silenced.